XrXr/xrxr.github.io/content/post/write-barrier.md

 ### Static analysis

 Humans are unreliable and can easily make mistakes.
 It would be ideal if we could run a program and get an assessment as to whether a write barrier is missing.
 For this particular case, it seems reasonable to write a Clang-based static analyzer that could catch it.
 However, I don't know how useful that would be for unknown cases that might reveal themselves in the future.
-Also, the ergonomics of static analyzers is hard to get right.
+Also, the ergonomics of static analyzers are hard to get right.
 Among other potential issues, just a few false alarms can make them too annoying to use.

-Never the less, maybe it's worth it to make a best-effort static analyzer to help new contributors and experienced ones alike.
+Nevertheless, maybe it's worth it to make a best-effort static analyzer to help new contributors and experienced ones alike.

 ## Summary